apollographql/apollo-tooling/packages/vscode-apollo/README.md

 - Add [syntax highlighting](#syntax) for GraphQL files and gql templates inside JavaScript files
 - Get instant feedback and [intelligent autocomplete](#autocomplete) for fields, arguments, types, and variables as you write queries
-- Seamlessly manage your client side schema alongside your remote one
+- Seamlessly manage your client-side schema alongside your remote one
 - [See performance information](#performance-insights) inline with your query definitions
 - Validate field and argument usage in operations
 - [Navigate projects](#navigating-projects) easier with jump-to and peek-at definitions and more